KINGTUT10101/SceneMan/README.md

 --- This will not *delete* the scenes in the stack.
 ---@param id string A unique ID identifying the saved stack to delete. sceneMan:deleteStack (id)

+--- Fires an event for all registered scenes, regardless of whether they are on the stack or not.
+-- @param eventName (string) The name of the event
+-- @param ... (varargs) A series of values that will be passed to the scenes' event callbacks sceneMan:globalEvent (eventName, ...)
 ```